 Pharm.D. students must have accumulated at least 120 semester credit hours in order to be considered for admission to the M.B.A. program.
 A maximum of six credit hours of specific Pharmacy electives can be applied toward the nine hours of electives required for the M.B.A. degree.
-Further details concerning this joint program may be obtained from the Director of Admissions for the School of Pharmacy and Health Professions or the Coordinator of the Graduate Business Programs.
+Further details concerning this joint program may be obtained from the Director of Admission for the School of Pharmacy and Health Professions or the Coordinator of the Graduate Business Programs.
+For more information, see page 79.

-Master of Business Administration/Master of Science in International Relations Joint Degree Program (M.B.A./M.S.- INR)
+Master of Business Administration/Master of Arts in International Relations Joint Degree Program (M.B.A./M.A.- INR)

-Students have the option of obtaining an M.B.A./M.S.- INR degree as part of a joint degree program offered by the College of Business Administration and College of Arts and Sciences.
-The program allows students to combine a general management education of the M.B.A. degree with the global perspective of the M.S.- INR program.
+Students have the option of obtaining an M.B.A./M.A.- INR degree as part of a joint degree program offered by the College of Business Administration and College of Arts and Sciences.
+The program allows students to combine a general management education of the M.B.A. degree with the global perspective of the M.A.- INR. program.